MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex3_PIM_Teammate_Approval.md

 1. You should still be logged into the InPrivate browser session as Joni Sherman.
 If you closed the session at the end of the prior task, then repeat the steps from the prior task to open the InPrivate browsing session, sign in as Joni, and navigate to the **My roles** window.

-2. You want to begin by verifying that Joni can't self approve her own request for the Intune Admin role.
+2. You want to begin by verifying that Joni can't self-approve her own request for the Intune Admin role.

 3. You're currently in the **My roles | Azure AD roles** window, where you left off from the prior task.
 In the navigation thread at the top of the window (**All services > Privileged Identity Management | My roles**), select **All services**.